 EVALUATION CRITERIA:

-Complete the tasks specified in this guide and meet with your supervisor to discuss any questions that you may .
+Complete the tasks specified in this guide and meet with your supervisor to discuss any questions that you may have.
 Upon completion of the tasks, you should be able to do the following:

 Describe which plant data recording systems you would use to verify that plant equipment responded as designed following a transient.